platomik/AE2M32OSS/Final.md

 [17] Hill, K. 0., Fujii, Y., Johnson, D. C.  and Kawasaki, B. S., ëPhotosensitivity in optical fiber waveguides: Application to reflection filter fabricationí, Appl.
 Phys.
 Lett., 32, 10, pp. 647-9, 1978.

-[18] Measures, R. M., Alavie, T., Maaskant, R., Huang, S., and LeBlanc, M., ëBragg grating fiber optic sensing for bridges and  other structuresí, Second European Conference on Smart Structures and Materials, Proceedings of the SPIE, Vol. 2361, pp. 162-7, 1994.
+[18] Measures, R. M., Alavie, T., Maaskant, R., Huang, S., and LeBlanc, M., ëBragg grating optical fibre sensing for bridges and  other structuresí, Second European Conference on Smart Structures and Materials, Proceedings of the SPIE, Vol. 2361, pp. 162-7, 1994.

 [19] Inaudi, D., Elamari, A., Pflug, L., Gisin, N. Breguet, J. and Vurpillot, S.,ëLow-coherence deformation sensors for the monitoring of civil-engineering structuresí , Sensor and Actuators A, 44, 125-30, 1994.